How to Build Websites for Clients

 Step 1: Understanding the Client’s Needs

-Every successful website starts with understanding what the client needs.
-You don’t just want to know the basics like the website’s purpose, but also dig deeper into their business goals.
-For instance, do they need an e-commerce site to sell products?
-Or do they want a portfolio website to showcase their work?
+Every successful website begins with understanding what the client needs.
+When learning how to build websites for clients, it’s crucial to go beyond the basics like the website’s purpose.
+You must dig deeper into their business goals.
+For example, do they need an e-commerce site to sell products?
+Or perhaps a portfolio website to showcase their work?

-Take Sarah, for example—a small business owner who wanted a website to sell her handmade jewellery.
-Initially, she thought all she needed was a simple site.
+Take Sarah, a small business owner wanting a website to sell her handmade jewelry.
+Initially, she thought a simple site would suffice.
 However, after a few conversations, it became clear that integrating a payment gateway and a blog would help boost her business.
-That’s why it’s essential to ask the right questions and uncover the full scope of what the client needs.
+This highlights why it’s essential to ask the right questions to fully uncover the scope of what the client needs when learning how to build websites for clients.

 Some questions you might ask include: